icplayer/icplayer/src/main/java/com/lorepo/icplayer/client/module/text/documentation.md

 It is possible to enter text into gaps using the eKeyboard module.

 [See the documentation of eKeyboard module &raquo;](/doc/page/eKeyboard "eKeyboard")

+## Audio
+The text module also allows inserting simple audio controls.
+They add the possibility of playing and stopping a sound.
+Though there may be more than one audio in the text module, only one sound can be played simultaneously.
+To add an audio control, use "Insert Audio" button on the toolbar of the text editor.
+Adding the audio control is also possible using \audio{URL} syntax, where URL is the URL of the audio resource.

 ## Gap editor